mbari-org/benchmark_eval/doc/docs/usage.md

 - Command + arrow key to move through frames faster

 ## Setting Up Videos Folder
 The benchmark videos are too large to push to GitHub, so they are not included in the repository.
 If you have the videos, they should be located in a "videos" folder under benchmark_eval.
-If you would like to edit the video paths or add new videos, edit the **defining functions cell** in **tracker_output.ipynb**.
+If you would like to edit the video paths or add new videos, edit the **setting variables cell** in **tracker_output.ipynb**.

 ## How to get Ground Truth files
 - Under *benchmark_eval/data/gt*, create a folder named after your vidseq_name and create an empty folder named gt inside. ie (*../simple_mid/gt*).